Summary

 In Today's Words:

-Context: His final words to Basilio before dying
+Context: His dying words to Basilio about the future of the Philippines

 In Today's Words: